vanus-labs/docs/content/user-guides/connector-guides/source/auth0/setup.md

 1. Log in to your [Vanus Dashboard](https://cloud.vanus.ai/dashboard).
 2. Click on the **create connection** button under connections.
-3. Write a connection name without any spaces.
+3. Write a name for your connection.
       ![img.png](images/name.png)
 4. From the list of sources, choose **Auth0**.
 5. After you finish creating the connection their will be more steps please click this document to open a new tab with the following instruction.